snrndi121/stopWatch/README.md

 	}
 ```
 **To be**
-- New features
-- (1) Check answer sheets with records of elapsed time.
+- New features like Checking answer sheets with records of elapsed time.
 - Improved UI designe
  There are many opensources from good-skill designer.
 Look below.

 	 (1) [Floating Navigation View](https://kmshack.github.io/AndroidUICollection/2016/10/03/FloatingNavigationView/)